 Cold Weather Tips

-Its getting colder outside, and that can get tricky with little ones.
-Here are some tips on keeping little hands and feet safe and warm this winter.
+It’s getting colder outside, and that can get tricky with little ones.
+Here are some cold weather tips for babies, toddlers and preschoolers to keep little hands and feet safe and warm this winter.

 - Remember to take coats off in the car.
 Jackets impair the way seatbelts fit and in the event of an accident, they can slip out.
 It can be a pain to be constantly taking off and putting on coats, but it’s worth it.